sardonicpresence/glucose/manual/reference.rst

 declaration of 32-bit integer and 64-bit floating-point constants.

 A **glucose** source file consists of zero or more definitions, each starting at the beginning of a line, optionally seperated by white-space.
+The order of definitions is not significant.

 Source files are UTF-8 encoded and it is the intention that any alphanumeric character in any script may appear in variable names.
 Operators